junxit/us-congress-bills-110/metadata.md

 - 2007-10-31 — Introduced in Senate
 - 2007-10-31 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-11-14 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-11-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-11-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2007-11-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 506.